Guide to Employee Stipends

 Meal stipends

 Another popular option is a meal stipend.
-Some employers use a food stipend to reimburse employees for the cost of meals while at work, such as ordering lunch.
+Some employers use a food stipend to pay employees for the cost of meals while at work, such as ordering lunch.
 However, others offer it as a general perk for employee food expenses.

 • Groceries